Analgin ExtraCap, 500 mg capsules 10 pcs

 Symptoms

-.
-Acute overdose is manifested by nausea, vomiting, abdominal pain, impaired renal function/acute renal failure (e.g., as a manifestation of interstitial nephritis) and, rarely, symptoms of the central nervous system (dizziness, drowsiness, coma, seizures) and decreased blood pressure leading to tachycardia and shock, abnormal heart rhythm (tachycardia), hypothermia, shortness of breath, acute agranulocytosis, hemorrhagic syndrome, respiratory muscle paralysis.
+Acute overdose is manifested by nausea, vomiting, abdominal pain, renal dysfunction/acute renal failure (for example, as a manifestation of interstitial nephritis) and, rarely, symptoms from the central nervous system (dizziness, drowsiness, coma, convulsions) and a decrease in blood pressure, leading to tachycardia and shock, heart rhythm disturbance (tachycardia), hypothermia, shortness of breath, acute agranulocytosis, hemorrhagic syndrome, paralysis of the respiratory muscles.

-In high overdose, excretion of rubazonic acid may stain the urine red.
+In high overdoses, excretion of rubazonic acid may turn the urine red.

 Treatment

-The treatment of overdose, as well as the prevention of serious complications, may require general and special intensive medical supervision and treatment.
+Treatment of overdose, as well as prevention of serious complications, may require general and special intensive medical supervision and treatment.

 ---|---|